 Data driven gameplay

 The template comes with a strategy game style camera and controls.
 Here again, most of the logic is handled via C++ while being accessible via blueprints.
-Parameters such as input, movement speeds and basic interactions with the grid can all be changed via blueprints.
+Parameters such as input bindings, movement speeds and basic interactions with the grid can all be changed via blueprints to facilitate testing.

 The template also comes with a grid maker object that enables the creation of square grids.
 Several variables such as size of the grid, tiles and the sprite to use can be customised through blueprint.

-The grid uses sprite instances, an optimisation process that enables the engine to handle up to thousands of tile at once without affecting performances too much.
+The grid uses sprite instances, an optimisation process that enables the engine to handle up to thousands of tile at once without affecting killing the performances.
+This is by no means the most optimised method but serves as a decent testing solution.

 The templates also includes the logic behind placing down buildings.
 This aspect can be very tricky to implement especially if you allow buildings of various sizes to be placed down.
-The template takes care of making the building follow the mouse, allowing the player to rotate the building and automatically figures out which tiles the building is using to block other buildings to be built on top of it.
+The template takes care of making the building follow the mouse, allowing the player to rotate the building and automatically allocates tiles to whatever is being placed down so that nothing else can be spawned on top.

 Finally, the template includes a pathfinder component accessible from blueprints.
 Although it was originally made to allow the building of roads and path on the grid, the fact that it was made into a component allows us to use for any other mechanics that would require path-finding on the grid.
 It contains an implementation of A* and Dijkstra's algorithms that behave slightly differently.